 Eating while fasting sure sounds like an oxymoron, but not so!
 What you eat during your eating windows matter:

-Aside from the ketogenic diet and healthy drinks fortified with fat sources and ketones, some find that eating nutritious greens and natural, complex carbs like sweet potatoes gives them energy and endurance for exercise, and help them stick to their fast.
+Aside from the ketogenic diet and healthy drinks fortified with fat sources and ketones, some find that eating healthy keto snacks, nutritious greens and natural, complex carbs like sweet potatoes gives them energy and endurance for exercise, and help them stick to their fast.

 Keto-ers know that you don’t really need to consume carbs to function.